 An investment in NCDs involves a certain degree of risk.
-You should carefully consider all the information contained in this Prospectus, including the risks and uncertainties described below, and the information provided in the sections titled "Our Business" on page 75 and "Financial Statements" on page 101 before making an investment decision.
+You should carefully consider all the information contained in this Prospectus, including the risks and uncertainties described below, and the information provided in the sections titled "Our Business" on page 71 and "Financial Statements" on page 101 before making an investment decision.
 The risk factors set forth below do not purport to be complete or comprehensive in terms of all the risk factors that may arise in connection with our business or any decision to purchase, own or dispose of the NCDs.
 The following risk factors are determined on the basis of their materiality.
 In determining the materiality of risk factors, we have considered risks which may not be material individually but may be material when considered collectively, which may have a qualitative impact though not quantitative, which may not be material at present but may have a material impact in the future.
 Additional risks, which are currently unknown or now deemed immaterial, if materialises, may in the future have a material adverse effect on our business, financial condition and results of operations.
 The market prices of the NCDs could decline due to such risks and you may lose all or part of your investment including interest thereon.

 Unless specified or quantified in the relevant risk factors below, we are not in a position to quantify the financial or other implication of any of the risks described in this section.
 This Prospectus also contains forward-looking statements that involve risks and uncertainties.
 Our results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including events described below and elsewhere in this Prospectus.
-Unless otherwise stated, the financial information used in this section is derived from and should be read in conjunction with reformatted financial statements of our Company as of and for the six month period ended on September 30, 2014 and Financial Years ended March 31, 2014, March 31, 2013, March 31, 2012, March 31, 2011 and March 31, 2010, in each case prepared in accordance with Indian GAAP, including the annexure and notes thereto.
+Unless otherwise stated, the financial information used in this section is derived from and should be read in conjunction with reformatted financial statements of our Company as of and for the Financial Years ended March 31, 2015, March 31, 2014, March 31, 2013, March 31, 2012 and March 31, 2011 in each case prepared in accordance with Indian GAAP, including the annexure and notes thereto.